Social Studies Courses

 African American History (10th grade required)

 This course begins with the study of Africa’s intellectual and cultural history, and extends into the study of the various African cultural groups that were transplanted into the Western Hemisphere.
 Students will have opportunities to analyze and study the experiences of Africans transported to and enslaved in the Americas.
-Students will also learn how our nation was built on the parallel experiences of Africans (free and enslaved) who resisted slavery, and European immigrants who fought against colonial oppression, as they struggled over the definition of freedom.
-The course concludes with an examination of the 20th-21st century topics (racism, sexism, discrimination, etc.) that emerged as consequences of this struggle, and continue to affect Americans today.
+Students will also learn how our nation was built, analyzing the experiences of Africans (free and enslaved) who resisted slavery and how they defined freedom for themselves.
+The course concludes with an examination of topics (racism, sexism, discrimination, etc.) that continue to affect American society and the world today.

 This course is a study of the political, diplomatic, economic and social history of the United States.
 Students will learn key events in US History, their causes and results.
 Students will become knowledgeable in the trends as well as events.
 They will learn how events follow causes and show how democratic society can direct trends.
 The topics to be taught include obtaining independence, the growth of the nation, divisive conflicts, the unifying of the nation, individuals who gave direction to the nation and groups who changed or tried to change the direction of history.
 Class discussions, reports, speakers, field trips and film augment the course.

-*AP US History (11th grade – replaces US History requirement)
+AP United States History (11th grade – Replaces US History requirement)